Criminal Defence

 R v S

-Teacher who ran a school from his home assisting students out of school hours, accused of indecent assault against a female child pupil.
+A teacher who ran a school from his home, assisting students outside school hours, was accused of indecent assault against a female child pupil.
 Third party disclosure issues concerning her social service, counselling and school records were central to the case.

 R v Johnson and another